 The chimney should be checked regularly for creosote build-up.
 Inspection and cleaning of the chimney can be facilitated by removing the baffle.
-See "Appendix 5: Air Tubes and Baffle Installation" for more details.
+See "Air Tubes and Baffle Installation" in the Wood Stove Installation and Operation Manual for more details.

-6.5.3 Chimney Fire
+5.3.3 Chimney Fire